 Some of these mistakes have no effect.
-Others can change the way a gene behaves.
+And some are repaired by the cell.
+Other mistakes can change the way a gene behaves.
 For example, it may mean that the gene is permanently switched on – or switched off.
 So the protein it makes may be made in far too large quantities, or not at all.
 As each protein has a job to do, these gene changes can directly affect how the cell behaves.

 Cells need multiple mistakes to change from a normal cell into a cancer cell.
 Some of these mistakes can mean that the cell is one step further along the road to becoming cancerous.
 If you look at the difference between cancer cells and normal cells, you’ll see that there are several specific differences that could come about because of changes to specific genes.

 These genetic mistakes can happen to any body cells during the course of our lives.
 They are called acquired gene faults.
 They may happen by chance as new cells replace old, or because we have been exposed to things that damage cells and DNA.
 They do not affect all body cells and cannot be passed on in the family.